-Requirements Point value Total

-· available

-1. Driving

-1.1.
-The vehicle drives from a section in the match driving direction.
+Requirements Point Total 4 value available 1.
+Driving Open and Obstacle Challenge 1.1.
+The vehicle drives from a section in the challenge driving direction.
 This is applicable for the starting section, but not applicable for the finish section and other section next after it.
-1 24
+1 24 1.2.

-1.2.
 The vehicle drives a full lap.
-8 sections were passed successfully in the match driving direction.
+8 sections were passed successfully in the challenge driving direction.
 The starting section is included in the eight sections for the first lap.
 The lap is considered as completed if the vehicle completely drives out of the last (corner) section in the lap.
-So, the vehicle is able to start moving in the opposite direction after this and the lap will be still taken into account.
-1 3
+So, the vehicle can start moving in the opposite direction after this and the lap will be still considered.
+1 3 1.3.

-1.3.
 After the completion of three laps the vehicle stopped in the finish section.
-4 4

-1.4.
-The match was stopped before the vehicle completed three laps and the traffic signs were not moved and knocked down in those sections which the vehicle passed through completely.
-Applicable only for final matches .
-4 4

-1.5.
-After the completion of three laps the traffic signs were not moved and knocked down.
-Applicable only for final matches .
-8 8
+3 3 Additional points for Obstacle Challenge rounds: Either 1.4 The challenge round was stopped before the vehicle completed three laps and one or more traffic signs weremoved or knocked down in those sections which the vehicle passed through completely.
+Vehicle must complete at least one round to qualify for score.
+2 2 1.5.
+The challenge round was stopped before the vehicle completed three laps and the traffic signs were not moved or knocked down in those sections which the vehicle passed through completely.
+Vehicle must complete at least one round to qualify for score.
+4 4 Or 1.6 After the completion of three laps, one or more traffic signs were moved or knocked down.
+8 8 1.7 After the completion of three laps, No traffic signs were moved or knocked down.
+10 10 1.8 Final lap completed in the correct direction 15 15 2.

-1.6.
 The team performed repairing actions by taking the vehicle out of the field even if the actions were not successful.
-Total match points divided b factor 2 divided by
+Total points factor divided by 3.
+Engineering journal and vehicle documentation Refer to appendix C for a breakdown of the engineering journal scoring.
+30

-2. Vehicle documentation

-2.1.
-Team photos 1 1

-2.2.
-6 vehicle photos 1

-2.3.
-URL to YouTube 2 2

-2.4.
-A schematic diagram the electromechanical components 4 4

-2.5.
-GitHub code 2 2